davecotter/PaddleCPP-Windows/README.md

 Add `PaddleCLR\Debug` or `PaddleCLR\Release` to "Additional library paths" (In Linker/General section)

 Add `PaddleCLR.lib` to "Additional dependencies" (Linker/Input section)

-#### Building from scratch

-Open the PaddleCLR solution in Visual Studio

-Build

-[This step to be automated]

-Copy all DLLs in the `PaddleCLR\Debug` folder to the example project's `Debug` folder.

 ### Example code